SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ### Tab *Chat*

 Many simulation games provide an ingame multiplayer text based chat system.
 Since it is very difficult and also dangerous to a certain extent to type while driving or flying, you can configure predefined chat messages on this tab.
 These may be used by several plugins for specific simulators, to help you to send a kudos to your oppenents or even insult or offend them.
 Chat messages will typically be used in a mode of a specific plugin for a simulation game.
-See the [ACCPlugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) for an example.
+See the [ACC Plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-acc) for an example.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%206.JPG)